harfbuzz/harfbuzz-wasm-examples/README.md

 ![](nastaliq/comparison.png)

+*The Nastaliq shaper is 630 lines of Rust code.
+It has copious comments, so you should be able to follow it, but maybe don't start with this one.*

 **IMPORTANT DISCLAIMER.
 Noto Nastaliq WASM is just a quick proof of concept designed to demonstrate what is possible with the WASM shaper, and should not be understood to demonstrate Nastaliq; there are many bugs, and it's not an accurate reflection of good calligraphic style.**

 ---